BIOL3272-5272/biostats2020/_pages/modules.md

 ---
 layout: archive
-title: "Detailed descriptions and resorouces for each class"
+title: "Detailed descriptions and resources for each class"
 permalink: /modules/
 author_profile: true
 ---